rtcharity/resources.eahub.org/content/tips/one-on-ones.md

 Why one-on-ones might be less important compared to other activities:

 * There isn’t anyone in your group that is comfortable and capable of offering one-on-ones.
-This might be if you aren’t that knowledgeable about effective altruism, or you may not feel able to answer common questions, or find one on ones socially challenging.
+This might be if you aren’t that knowledgeable about effective altruism, or you may not feel able to answer common questions, or find one-on-ones socially challenging.
 It is important that the person running one-on-ones is good at making people feel comfortable and welcomed, because if a prospective member doesn’t click well with the person leading the one-on-one, the experience may deter them from getting more involved.

 * Your group does not have the capacity to run both one-on-ones and other types of events and group members primarily want to experience a community.